Amtrak engineer must face trial for 2015 derailment, judge rules

 Bostian's attorney did not immediately respond to a request for comment.

-The passenger train was traveling from Washington to New York on May 13, 2015, when it flew off the rails at more than 100 miles (160 km) per hour, double the posted speed limit, while going around a curve in Philadelphia.
+Tuesday's ruling would help bring closure to the families of those who were killed, said Thomas Kline, an attorney who filed a complaint on behalf of the family of crash victim Rachel Jacobs.
+That action became the basis of the attorney general's complaint.

+"This is about a full measure of justice and about the need to have accountability as well as deterrence for the future," said Kline.

-(Reporting by Peter Szekely in New York; editing by Frank McGurty and Jonathan Oatis)
+(Reporting by Peter Szekely in New York; editing by Jonathan Oatis and Tom Brown)